Introducing this issue:

 He also describes a childhood bet he made with two friends about who

-would be most successful, and how their ideas of success had changed by the time the bet ended, and how Eddie the Eagle saw success in an Olympic ski jump that many counted as failure.
+would be most successful, and how their ideas of success had changed by the time the bet ended, and how Eddie the Eagle saw success in an Olympic ski jump that many counted as a failure.

 I think this is my favorite speech of all, especially as he discusses the way his feelings about success changed over the years.
 I liked it so much I ended up writing a couple of pages of reading comprehension questions about it and including it in a vocabulary/reading/discussion lesson packet I made to practice goal-setting and goal vocabulary.
 (See below.)